evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 82kWh and a net capacity of 76,6kWh, meaning you have 5,4kWh reserved as a buffer for protection.
+The battery has a gross capacity of 82kWh and a net capacity of 76,6kWh, meaning you have a 5,4kWh buffer for protection.
 (6,6%).
 The range varies based on the equipment trim.
 Based on the WLTP standard test, the range varies from 488km to 412km, depending on the equipment.
 The consumption is between 15,7kWh/100km for the basic version and 18,6kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 125kW.
 A full charge from 0 - 100% would take 65 minutes, while a more common scenario of 10-80% would take 36 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 53% resulting in an actual charge speed including time loss on 89kW.
 Each charge session would take 24 minutes and 11 seconds.